raghakot/tsne-visualization/README.md

 These options control the t-sne algorithm.
 - **epsilon** The learning rate for t-sne.
-- **perplexity** The number of neightbours to consider.
+- **perplexity** The number of neighbours to consider.
 Smaller values tend to give more fine grained clusters.

 These options control the rendering
 - **embedWindowX** The width of render area.